David Carlucci: Controversies

-In June 2017, several members of the IDC, including Carlucci, sent a pro-choice mailer to their constituents that, according to Planned Parenthood, “misleads constituents by implying electoral support from Planned Parenthood.”
+In June 2017, several members of the IDC, including Carlucci, sent a pro-choice mailer to their constituents that, according to Planned Parenthood, "misleads constituents by implying electoral support from Planned Parenthood."
 The mailer used the Planned Parenthood logo and read "Supported by Planned Parenthood" on the front.
 In a letter to the IDC, Planned Parenthood stated that they had not made any endorsements and misuse of their logo "undermines confidence and integrity in this endorsement process."
 The mailer also touted Carlucci's support of two major pieces of pro-choice legislation, the Reproductive Health Act and the Comprehensive Contraception Coverage Act, while referring to both bills by the wrong names.
 A spokesperson for the IDC said in a statement: "Constituents have a right to know where their senators stand on women's health issues and this is what the IDC communicated to voters.
 Every member of the IDC supports women's health rights and universally stand at the ready to pass these vital issues."

 Post-senate

+After leaving the New York State Senate at the end of 2020, Carlucci turned his attention to the private sector and media, leveraging his decade of legislative experience into a new chapter.

+Founding of Carlucci Consulting

+In January 2021, Carlucci founded Carlucci Consulting, where he now serves as Founder & Managing Partner.
+His firm describes itself as a full-service public-affairs and government-relations entity that helps clients navigate legislative and regulatory landscapes in New York and beyond.

+The foundation of the consulting firm marks Carlucci’s shift from elected office to advising private-sector, nonprofit and institutional clients on policy strategy, stakeholder engagement, and media relations.

+Media and Commentary

+Since his departure from the Senate, Carlucci has become a frequent television commentator, appearing on networks including Fox News, Fox Business, BBC, NewsNation and NewsMax.
+His firm’s website includes a “Media” page listing multiple appearances between 2021-25.
+For instance, in August 2023 he appeared on Fox Business for a segment on the 2024 presidential race.
+In August 2025 he provided commentary for Spectrum on the red-districting battle between New York and Texas.

+During the 2024 presidential campaign, Carlucci was one of the most prominent Democratic strategists appearing on national television to discuss Vice President Kamala Harris’s campaign.
+Several of his segments were shared by the official Kamala Harris campaign account (@KamalaHQ) on X (formerly Twitter), including a Fox News appearance where he noted Harris’s record of labor endorsements.

+Carlucci has occasionally gained attention for his strongly worded commentary on national-political issues that has led to visible reactions on air.
+Including his early morning appearance on “Fox & Friends” the morning after a major presidential debate (defending Joe Biden as one of the first Democratic guests).